NEWS

 For example, I participated in related protest activities when Sino-American relations were severed at Taipei Municipal Chien Kuo High School.
 In my first and second years at Yang Ming University, I particularly enjoyed making experimental films in 8mm format.
 I served as an editor for Yang Ming's campus magazine, "Shen Nong Po (神農坡)."

-I still remember when the professors at the College of Medical thought I might develop into an orthopedic or obstetrics and gynecology doctor.
+I still remember when the professors at the College of Medicine thought I might develop into an orthopedic or obstetrics and gynecology doctor.
 However, while serving as a medical officer in Huwei, Yunlin County (Huwei as a small town in Taiwan) , my perspective on clinical work suddenly changed.
 I became unwilling to pursue becoming a general practitioner, a career choice most medical graduates opt for.
 This experience of serving in the military prompted me to consider changing my career trajectory.

-Getting Serious: Known as “Iron Butt”
+Becoming Serious: Known as “Iron Butt”

 At that time, while serving in the military, I was preparing for the exam.
 My comrades called me "Iron Butt" because, except for meal times, I was always sitting in the dormitory studying.
 I read original textbooks from cover to cover for the first time during that period.
 After more than a year of effort, I finally passed the study abroad exam.